blog

 Why Pain Often Appears Early

-Pain is often one of the first indicators of ischemia.
-Ischemic pain differs from typical injection discomfort.
-It tends to be intense, persistent, and progressive.
+Pain is often one of the first signs of ischemia.
+Ischemic pain is different from typical injection discomfort.
+It is intense, persistent, and progressive.

-This pain occurs because nerve endings are highly sensitive to hypoxia and metabolic byproducts.
-As oxygen levels drop and lactic acid builds up, nerves become irritated and signal distress.
+This pain happens because nerve endings are sensitive to hypoxia and metabolic byproducts.
+As oxygen drops and lactic acid builds, nerves become irritated and signal distress.

 In vascular occlusion lip filler cases, escalating pain should never be ignored.
 It is often the body’s first alarm that tissue is being deprived of blood.